netresearch/deutschepost-module-autocomplete-m1/doc/src/en/usage.rst

 displayed from which the customer can chosse.
 The other fields will then be filled in automatically (as far as possible).

-The country must be set to Germany before entering data into the above fields.
+The country has be set to Germany before entering data into the above fields.
 Otherwise, no auto-completion will happen.
 See also the notes about `Supported countries`_.

 .. image:: images/autocomplete.png